pleaseonthekeys/Redux_Mini_Sprint/README.md

 - _What do you expect to see when you log `action.type` inside `messagesReducer`?_
 - _How about `action.payload`?_

 - [ ] Make your predictions then uncomment the `console.log` statement to find out.
+If errors prevent you from viewing the logs, comment out the in complete reducers first.

 - [ ] Finish writing the `usersReducer` so that when `ADD_MESSAGE` action is dispatched, if a new user is writing a message, they willb be added to the user list.